charcoalphp/charcoal/README.md

 ## Dependencies

 - [`PHP 5.5+`](http://php.net)
-	- Older versions of PHP are deprecated, therefore not supported for charcoal-app.
+	- Older versions of PHP are deprecated, therefore not supported for charcoal-factory.

-> 👉 Development dependencies, which are optional when using charcoal-app, are described in the [Development](#development) section of this README file.
+> 👉 Development dependencies, which are optional when using charcoal-factory, are described in the [Development](#development) section of this README file.

 # Factories